New California Law Says Police Should Kill Only When 'Necessary'

 "Unfortunately, in efforts to get law enforcement to lift their opposition, the bill was so significantly amended that it is no longer the kind of meaningful legislation we can support," said BLM's Melina Abdullah, a co-founder of its Los Angeles chapter.

 The group also criticized the pairing of the new law with a separate bill that sends more money to police budgets.
 That bill, SB 230, calls for more training for officers and more clarity about the legal standards for the use of force.
-And its backers note that it also requires police agencies to adopt policies on deescalation tactics and response proportionality, in addition to rules about non-lethal alternatives and rendering medical aid.
+And its backers note that it also requires police agencies to adopt policies on deescalation tactics and response proportionality, in addition to rules about nonlethal alternatives and rendering medical aid.

 The American Civil Liberties Union, which backed AB 392, said, "It is a common-sense bill modeled after best practices already in place in some departments — and that we know work to reduce police killings and save lives."